 Chemicals in tobacco smoke can affect how well some medicines work.
 These include some medicines for mental health conditions, heart disease and some other conditions.
-If you are taking any medicines, talk with your doctor or pharmacist as they may need to change the dose of your medicines when you stop smoking.
+If you are taking any medicines, talk with your doctor or pharmacist as they may need to look at your medicines when you stop smoking.

-If you are living with depression, anxiety or another mental illness, it is best to see your doctor before stopping smoking.
-With the right support, many people living with mental illness have stopped and they mostly feel a lot better, both in body and mind.
+If you are living with depression, anxiety or another mental illness, it is best to see your doctor before you stop smoking.
+With the right support, many people living with mental illness have quit and they mostly feel a lot better, both in body and mind.